saptarshibasu/kafka-study/README.md

   * `key.deserializer`
   * `value.deserializer`
   * `bootstrap.servers`
   * `group.id` - A unique string that identifies the consumer group this consumer belongs to.
 This property is required if the consumer uses either the group management functionality by using subscribe(topic) or the Kafka-based offset management strategy
   * `heartbeat.interval.ms` - The expected time between heartbeats to the consumer coordinator when using Kafka's group management facilities.
 Heartbeats are used to ensure that the consumer's session stays active and to facilitate rebalancing when new consumers join or leave the group.
 The value must be set lower than `session.timeout.ms`, but typically should be set no higher than 1/3 of that value.
 It can be adjusted even lower to control the expected time for normal rebalances
   * `max.partition.fetch.bytes` - The maximum amount of data per-partition the server will return.
 Records are fetched in batches by the consumer.
 The value should be as large as `message.max.bytes` (broker config) or `max.message.bytes` (topic config)
   * `fetch.max.bytes` - The maximum amount of data the server should return for a fetch request
   * `session.timeout.ms` - The timeout used to detect client failures when using Kafka's group management facility.
 The client sends periodic heartbeats to indicate its liveness to the broker.
 If no heartbeats are received by the broker before the expiration of this session timeout, then the broker will remove this client from the group and initiate a rebalance.
 Note that the value must be in the allowable range as configured in the broker configuration by `group.min.session.timeout.ms` and `group.max.session.timeout.ms`
   * `allow.auto.create.topics` - Should be set to false in production as there is no way to validate topic name
   * `auto.offset.reset` - What to do when there is no initial offset in Kafka or if the current offset does not exist any more on the server (e.g. because that   data has been deleted).
 Default value is `latest`
   * `max.poll.interval.ms` - The maximum delay between invocations of `poll()` when using consumer group management.
 This places an upper bound on the amount of time that the consumer can be idle before fetching more records.
 If `poll()` is not called before expiration of this timeout, then the consumer is considered failed and the group will rebalance in order to reassign the partitions to another member.
 For consumers using a non-null `group.instance.id` which reach this timeout, partitions will not be immediately reassigned.
 Instead, the consumer will stop sending heartbeats and partitions will be reassigned after expiration of session.timeout.ms
   * `enable.auto.commit` - If true the consumer's offset will be periodically committed in the background.
 Default value is true and must be set to false in production
 * **Handling polls for unpredictable message processing time**
   * Move message processing to another thread
   * Allow the consumer to continue calling poll while the processor is still working
   * Some care must be taken to ensure that committed offsets do not get ahead of the actual position
   * Typically, you must disable automatic commits and manually commit processed offsets for records only after the thread has finished handling them
   * Note also that you will need to pause the partition so that no new records are received from poll until after thread has finished handling those previously returned
 * Setting `enable.auto.commit` means that offsets are committed automatically with a frequency controlled by the config `auto.commit.interval.ms` giving us "at most once" i.e. commiting before the message processing is complete
 * Users can also control when records should be considered as consumed and hence commit their offsets.
 We will manually commit the offsets only after the corresponding records have been inserted into the database.
 This gives us "at least once" delivery semantic where the message will be delivered once, but in failure cases, it could be possibly delivered twice
 * The consumer application need not use Kafka's built-in offset storage, it can store offsets in a store of its own choosing.
 The primary use case for this is allowing the application to store both the offset and the results of the consumption in the same system in a way that both the results and offsets are stored atomically.
 This will give us "exactly-once" semantics
 * Kafka consumer stores the last offset read in a special Kafka topic
 * Tuning for throughput
   * `fetch.min.bytes` - The broker won't send messages to the consumer, until this much volume of data is available or `fetch.max.wait.ms` duration is over.
 It reduces the consumer load for processing a message.
 The tradeoff is latency
   * `fetch.max.wait.ms`
 * Tuning for latency
   * `fetch.min.bytes = 1` (default value) - The broker will send message as soon as there is at least 1 byte data available
 * Tuning for durability
   * `enable.auto.commit = false`

+## Cross Data Center Replication (Active - Active)

+* The proprietary Confluent Replicator and the open source MirrorMaker are the two options available
+* Mirror maker doesn't support all the advanced options like preventing infinite loop for active-active replication, replication of configuration changes, partition changes etc.
+* In either option, offset topic (`__consumer_offsets`) is never replicated because the offset of the same message may differ across clusters due to various reasons
+* However, the message creation timestamp is copied across clusters and therefore the timestamps can be used to find the offset in a given cluster
+* Replication of topics and logs from one cluster to another can fall into an infinite loop unless one of the following broad strategies are taken
+  * **Same topic name in both clusters** - With `provenance.header.enable=true`, replicator puts provenance information in the message header.
+If the cluster has the same details as the provenance information, the message is not copied breaking the loop
+  * **Different topic names in each cluster** - A cluster name is usually appended or prepended with the topic name.
+E.g. topic1_C1 in C! is copied to C2 as is.
+Also, topic1_C2 is created in C2 and copied to C1
+* **Same topic name in both clusters**
+  * **Pros**
+    * The consumer offsets are translated automatically using the __consumer_timestamps provided the consumer interceptor is enabled a consumer is not already running in the cluster
+  * **Cons**
+    * If producers produce in both clusters, there is no "global ordering" for messages
+    * If consumers consume from both clusters, the same message will be re-processed
+* **Different topic names in each cluster**
+  * **Pros**
+    * Producer and consumers can run in both clusters at the same time without reprocessing any message
+  * **Cons**
+    * An extra topic needs to be created in each cluster and the original topic name needs to prefixed or suffixed with cluster name to get the actual topic name
+    * When falling back to the remote cluster in the event of a local cluster failure, the consumer offset need to be manually set by searching the offset in the remote cluster based on timestamp

 ## Kafka Streams